 Typically, jurisdictions apply for Waterway Improvement Fund grants in order to:

-Since its inception, Waterway Improvement Fund has provided more than $300 million for 4,500 projects at more than 300 public boating access sites.
-If you use a publicly owned boat ramp or marina, chances are it was funded and is maintained, at least in part, by state Waterway Improvement Fund funds.
+Since its inception, Waterway Improvement Fund has provided more than $300 million for over 4,500 projects at more than 300 public boating access sites.
+If you use a publicly owned boat ramp or marina in Maryland, chances are it was funded and is maintained, at least in part, by state Waterway Improvement Fund funds.

 Detailed information about Waterway Improvement Fund grants is available at the following links:

-The advantage to using the MS Word version is that you can save the completed form to your computer for future use or reference.
+The advantage of using the MS Word version is that you can save the completed form to your computer for future use or reference.

-Go to the BIG Program web page to get started!
+Please go to the BIG Program web page to get started.

 580 Taylor Ave., Annapolis MD 21401